FMGameDev/VulkanTutorial/README.txt

 │   │   └── compute/
 │   └── textures/         # Texture files (e.g., .png, .jpg)
 │
-├── build/                # Build output directory (ignored in version control) │
+├── build/                # Build output directory (ignored in version control).
+Where the shaders will be compiled │
 ├── docs/                 # Documentation
 │